 More precisely, look for the beauty in the music.
 Try to recognise this, and be open to it.
 Instead of just judging the music as “I like it,” or “I don’t like it.”
 Try to transcend from mere opinions about the music.
 This is essential to music appreciation, and the enjoyment of music.
 This beauty is the key that unlocks the door into another world in music.
 The world of being absorbed into the music, and leaving the troubles of the world behind.

-I always use Kirtan music in my music meditation, for they are sacred songs.
+When I lead a music meditation session, I always use Kirtan music, for these are sacred songs.
 The lyrics can be a succinct poetry conveying some theme of Dharma, that we can apply in daily life.
 Reminding us of important Principles.

 Kirtan is participatory.
 People have been singing these sacred songs for thousands of years, in devotional setting, and we can connect with this powerful energy when we join in.